Providing Extra Challenge for our Students

 MAKE YOUR MARK

-Y10 Study Skills Programme delivered by The Brilliant Club
+Year 10 Study Skills Programme delivered by The Brilliant Club

-Eight, very lucky year 10 students have been invited to participate in a 10-week study skills programme led by PHD tutors from Arden University.
+Eight, very lucky year 10 students have been invited to participate in a 10-week study skills programme led by PhD tutors from Arden University.
 The national programme, led by the very successful Brilliant club, targeted a small group of students who have shown potential and promise in pursuing academic study.
 The weekly sessions focus on learning about and adopting proven study skills that will help support students across a range of subjects, not just in Maths and English.

-This is the first time we’ve ran the programme which follows on from a similar programme delivered by the Brilliant Club last year.
+This is the first time we’ve run the programme, which follows on from a similar programme delivered by the Brilliant Club last year.
 Some of the year 11 ‘Brilliant Club’ students met with the current year 10 ‘Make Your Mark’ students to share their experiences and the increased confidence, knowledge and ability they now have to study effectively.
 The ‘Make your Mark’ programme finishes with a trip, for all students who complete the programme, to a celebration event at Arden University later this year.
 We look forward to celebrating their success.

-KS5 and Year 11 ‘Learning to Learn’ Programme
+Key Stage 5 and Year 11 ‘Learning to Learn’ Programme

-We are very excited to announce that a select number of year 12 and 13 students. who have excellent study experience and attainment, were chosen and then trained by, Head of 6th Form, Mr Mahmood to tutor a group of year 11 students during one weekly form period this term.
+We are very excited to announce that a select number of year 12 and 13 students who have excellent study experience and attainment, were chosen and then trained by Head of 6th Form, Mr Mahmood to tutor a group of year 11 students during one weekly form period this term.

 The programme, led by year 12 student leaders Amy C and Gabriel D, is designed around a valuable study skills resource that our KS5 students have first-hand experience of, to guide, inspire and support year 11 students as they prepare for their summer exams.
 Our KS5 students have been able to share their first-hand experience of what is required to excel in academic study and are kindly passing on this valuable experience supported by proven strategies.